taustation-fan/taustation-fan.github.io/README.md

 University courses can teach you handy skills.
 You have to pay some credits to enroll in one, and can optionally spend bonds to speed them up.
-The basic courses are relatively cheap (typically around 200 credits and fast, while more advanced courses take much longer (up to 21 days), and can cost up to several ten thousand credits.
+The basic courses are relatively cheap (typically around 200 credits and fast, while more advanced courses take much longer (up to 28 days), and can cost up to several ten thousand credits.

 You can only be enrolled in one course at a time, and you cannot abort a course that you started.
-Travel, Sick Bay and Brig do not affect University courses, which just go continue in those circumstances (though may delay the completion of a course until you are free to move again).
+Travel, Sick Bay and Brig do not affect University courses, which just continue in those circumstances (though may delay the completion of a course until you are free to move again).

 In the beginning, you can likely only afford basic courses, so you